Why did Hashem find it necessary to promise Yaakov that He would accompany him?

-What does "Ki Lo E'ezavcha" mean that is not contained in the preceding promises?
+What does "Ki Lo E'ezavcha" mean (that is not contained in the preceding promises)?

-Rashi (in Pasuk 20): It means that Hashem would sustain Yakov.
+Rashi (to 28:20): It means that Hashem would sustain Yaakov.
 1

-Rashi #2 (in Bereishis 32:13): As in the previous explanation, it refers to the promise to Avraham that his children will be like the stars of the Heaven and the sand by the seashore (to which the Pasuk refers there, whereas here Hashem promised him that they would be like the dust of the earth).
+Rashi #2 (to Bereishis 32:13): As in the previous explanation, it refers to the promise to Avraham that his children will be like the stars of the Heaven and the sand by the seashore (to which the Pasuk refers there, whereas here Hashem promised him that they would be like the dust of the earth).

-Seforno: It refers to the earlier phrase " ... and you will spread out in all directions".
+Seforno: It refers to the earlier phrase " ... and you will spread out in all directions."
 Until that materializes, Hashem is assuring him that He will carry out all the promises in this Pasuk and that He will not forsake him.

 Why does it say twice Asher - "Ad Asher Im Asisi Es Asher Dibarti Lach"?